Ciao, welcome back to my blog!

 Paper receipts are easy to lose, are wasting paper (they are not recyclable) and they take space.
 To keep track of how, where and how much you spend money properly, ask for the email receipts instead when possible.
 Then, create a folder in your email account where it's super quick to find them back.
 You will never be stuck again with an item you are not sure about!

--Plan ahead your holidays and avoid peak
+-Plan your holidays and avoid peak

 Bank holiday, Christmas, Easter, weekends in general and several other times during the year are to be avoided if you want to spend less money.
-If you can't, plan your trip months in advance so you can find better deals.
+If you can't, plan your trip months so you can find better deals.

 Keeping track of your expenses is vital.